-- Townhouse blocks of different elevation type should be located along the streetscape to ensure an animated and varied frontage. - Identical blocks (same unit configuration and elevation type) should not be place adjacent to each other unless when less than 3 blocks are present in a single streetscape. - Identical blocks are encouraged at gateway conditions where this may contribute to enhancing the sense of entrance (see page 49). - Townhouse blocks should be oriented towards the streetscape or adjacent open spaces. - Townhouse blocks should be place close to the street edge to provide a sense of enclosure to and frame the streetscape. - Townhouse blocks should be separated at least 2m (side separation distance) for emergency access.
+- Townhouse blocks of different elevation type should be located along the streetscape to ensure an animated and varied frontage. - Identical blocks (same unit configuration and elevation type) should not be place adjacent to each other unless where only 2 townhouse blocks are present in a single streetscape. - Identical blocks are encouraged at gateway conditions where this may contribute to enhancing the sense of entrance (see page 49).